 [Modify - Differentiation] performs a differentiation (see Fig. 13).
-Define the number of points to differentiate over in [Preferences - Points of Average].
-The point number of the averaging procedure (see 3.10.13.2) should be 0.7 times the number of points measured in the range of the HWHM.
+Define the number of points to differentiate over in [Preferences - Points to Average] or with the direct call Points to Average.
+The point number of the averaging procedure (see 0) is displayed and should be 0.7 times the number of points measured in the range of the HWHM.
 In order to realize a quantification of AES spectra using the peak-to-oeak values, the value Max - Min are generated and available in the quantification routine.
+By activating the option 'Setting: All Std.
+Windows' the differentiation can be used for all standard windows without using the batch-processing procedure.